London London guide

 Where: Hyde Park, London.

-Date: 11th September 2010
+Date: 7th September 2014

-October 2010
+October 2014

-November 2010
+November 2014

-December 2010
+December 2014

 Trafalgar Square Christmas Tree Lighting

-Marking the official start of the Christmas season, the lighting of the Christmas tree at Trafalgar Aquare is accompanied by carols by the St Martins in the Fields Choir.
+Marking the official start of the Christmas season, the lighting of the Christmas tree at Trafalgar Square is accompanied by carols by the St Martins in the Fields Choir.
 The tree itself is given to Londoners by the Norwegian people, as a token of their appreciation for Britian's help during the Second World War.

 Where: Trafalgar Square, London.